tasansga/terraform-provider-lldap/README.md

 # terraform-provider-lldap

-Welcome to this inofficial terraform provider for [lldap](https://github.com/lldap/lldap/)!
+Welcome to this unofficial terraform provider for [LLDAP](https://github.com/lldap/lldap/)!

-You can find it in the [terraform registry](https://registry.terraform.io/providers/tasansga/lldap/).
+You can find it in the [terraform registry](https://registry.terraform.io/providers/tasansga/lldap/) and in the [OpenTofu registry](https://search.opentofu.org/provider/tasansga/lldap/latest).

 [Homepage on GitHub](https://github.com/tasansga/terraform-provider-lldap)

 ## Features

 User, group and membership lifecycle management works and most attributes can be defined in their respective resource.
 Passwords can be set and changed (but not read).

-Custom attributes are currently not supported.
+Custom attributes are supported as well.

 ## Usage